DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - ❄️**Secure defaults**: when you think about defaults, consider how something operates brand new, just turned over to you by the vendor
         - e.g. wireless router default admin password, or firewall configuration requiring changes to meet an organization's needs
         -  The idea that systems should be designed to operate in a secure manner if the user performs no other configuration is the secure defaults principle
+        -  The potential risks introduced by unconfigured settings are best addressed through the secure design principle of secure defaults.
+This principle demands product and solution teams consider the security implications of weak "default" settings in their product or solution (e.g. passwords, algorithms, or controls) and instead utilize responsible default security settings, even if those increase the complexity of implementation or use.
 - 3.1.5 Fail securely
     - ❄️**Fail securely**: if a system, asset, or process fails, it shouldn't reveal sensitive information, or be less secure than during normal operation.
 Failing securely could involve reverting to defaults.
 The fail securely principle says that security controls should default to a secure state in the event of a control failure.
 - 3.1.6 Separation of duties (SoD)